drchristinee1/finops-cost-to-action-pipeline/README.md

 Architectural Note

 The “Action Generation” stage represents operational workflow orchestration rather than simple ticket creation.
 Cost signals are translated into engineering ownership workflows with governance context, recommendations, and feedback-loop integration to support accountable infrastructure decision-making.

+## Workflow Logic

+This model follows a closed-loop FinOps workflow that converts cloud cost data into accountable engineering action.

+Rather than stopping at dashboards or anomaly visibility, the pipeline operationalizes cost signals through ownership, workflow generation, and execution feedback.

+Workflow sequence:

+1. Cost data ingestion
+   AWS CUR and usage data are aggregated and prepared for analysis.

+2. Signal classification
+   Cost behavior is evaluated and classified into patterns such as:
+   - Stable baseline
+   - Growth-driven usage
+   - Inefficiency or anomaly conditions

+3. Context generation
+   Signals are enriched with recommendations, workload context, and metadata required for engineering decision-making.

+4. Workflow orchestration
+   Jira-ready payloads are generated to establish ownership, remediation context, and execution pathways.

+5. Engineering validation and action
+   Engineers review workload behavior, validate recommendations, and determine remediation or commitment actions.

+6. Feedback and continuous improvement
+   Validation outcomes feed back into FinOps decision-making to improve future optimization and commitment strategies.

+This creates a workflow-native operating model where cloud cost intelligence progresses from visibility to measurable execution.

 ### What this shows

 - Cost visibility alone doesn’t drive outcomes, action does